erobwen/causality/README.md

 The onBuildCreate and onBuildRemove events will be sent specifically when doing data structure rebuilding.
 They correspond to the React concepts of componentDidMount and componentWillUnmount but for a generalized data structure re building framework.

-## causalityForwardsTo
+## causality.forwardTo

 The re building mechanism internally uses a forwarding mechanism that can be used directly.
-To use it, simply type myObject.causalityForwardsTo = otherObject.
+To use it, simply type myObject.causality.forwardTo = otherObject.
 This will cause myObject have the identity of myObject, but the state of otherObject.
 Quite useful for some very special scenarios.
+Note that the forwarding disregards the meta data of the object that is reached by myObject.causality.
+As a consequence of this, object.causality.id cannot be relied upon when forwarding is used, such as in a rebuilding scenario.
+Also, forwarding takes place before any onReadGlobal and onWriteGlobal event can be fired, those events will be fired, but for the object that the object was forwarding to.

 ## transaction